cornerstone-consulting/INFIODocs/infio-docs.md

     - In this option, INFIO will automatically collect DMS Assessor and Object Dependency input data.
 However, users must manually collect Data Definition Language (DDL) files using INFIO plugin and Profiler Events from the source SQL Server.
     - INFIO automatically gathers:
       - DMS Assessor input files.
-      - Object Dependency input files.
+      - Database Object Dependency input files.
     - The INFIO plugin collects:
-      - Data Definition Language (DDL) input files.
+      - Data Definition Language (DDL) Schema files.
-    - Users must manually generate:
-      - SQL Server Profiler events from SQL Server.
+      - Extended Events XML file.

     - For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).
-    - For collecting SQL Server Profiler Events into XML file, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
     - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance's INFIO directory.
 Follow the [file upload process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory) for detailed instructions.

-    > Note: If users prefer not to manually create the SQL Server Profiler Events file, they can use the INFIO plugin to generate an Extended Events file.
-The same upload process mentioned above should be followed to transfer the file to either the designated S3 bucket or the INFIO EC2 instance's INFIO directory.
+    > Note: If users prefer not to generate the Extended Events XML file using the INFIO plugin, they can instead follow the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md) to create a Profiler Events XML file and include it in the INFIO assessment.
+The same upload process described above should be followed to transfer the XML file to either the designated S3 bucket or the INFIO EC2 instance’s INFIO directory.

   - **Option 2: All Files Collected by INFIO Tool**:
     - The INFIO plugin collects:
       - This option automates the collection of DDL, DMS Assessor, and Object Dependency input file.
 However, users must manually collect SQL Server Profiler Extended Events from the source SQL Server.
       - INFIO automatically gathers:
-        - Data Definition Language(DDL) input files.
+        - Data Definition Language(DDL) schema files.
         - DMS Assessor input files.
-        - Object Dependency input files.
+        - Database Object Dependency input files.
-      - Users must manually generate:
-        - SQL Server Profiler events from SQL Server.

-    - For collecting SQL Server Profiler Events into XML file, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
+      - The INFIO plugin collects:
+        - Extended Events XML file.

+    > Note: If users prefer not to generate the Extended Events XML file using the INFIO plugin, they can instead follow the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md) to create a Profiler Events XML file and include it in the INFIO assessment.
+The same upload process described above should be followed to transfer the XML file to either the designated S3 bucket or the INFIO EC2 instance’s INFIO directory.

     - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance's INFIO directory.
 Follow the [file upload process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory) for detailed instuctions.

-    > Note: If users prefer not to manually create the SQL Server Profiler Events file, they can use the INFIO plugin to generate an Extended Events file.
-The same upload process mentioned above should be followed to transfer the file to either the designated S3 bucket or the INFIO EC2 instance's INFIO directory.
-For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).

 **5. Review Database Configurations**